 Focal injuries are restricted to a specific part of the brain and can be easily picked up on a CT scan or X-ray.
 Contusions are a form of focal brain injury which results in damaged brain tissue.
 They usually appear in the frontal and temporal lobes and when they are present in the brainstem they can cause double vision.

 Diffuse damage is microscopic and occurs throughout the brain in many different areas affecting the axons which enable nerve cells to communicate with each other.

-Commonly known as DAI; Diffuse Axonal Injury affects individuals’ organisation skills, memory and attention levels.
+Commonly known as DAI, Diffuse Axonal Injury affects an individual’s organisation skills, memory and attention levels.
 It takes place all over the brain causing bleeding (haemorrhage) and in addition, toxic chemicals are released in the days that follow an injury.
-The frontal and temporal lobes within the brain are the most susceptible.
+The frontal and temporal lobes of the brain are the most susceptible.
 It can also result in vision problems in some cases.

-There is no routine treatment for a brain injury, again because of the highly assorted scenarios possible.
-Because of the prominence of motorbike accidents in brain injury research there has been a number of initiatives to try and make driving safer.
+There is no routine treatment for a brain injury, again because of the high number of assorted scenarios possible.
+Because of the prominence of motorbike accidents in brain injury research, there have been a number of initiatives to try and make driving safer.
 Motorbike road safety campaigns, air bags in cars, canvassing for no drink driving, awareness campaigns for wearing seat belts and driving at restricted speeds all count towards an effort to reduce brain injuries.

 Safety standards for buggies, prams and shopping trollies have also helped towards reducing the number of young children who fall and experience a brain injury.

 Medical research is investigating ways in which brain damage can be limited by studying how certain medicines become more effective when they are administered within minutes of a brain injury.